-If reasonable accommodations, as determined by DRC, are not implemented in an effective and timely manner, students with disabilities are responsible for contacting the appropriate Departmental Chairperson (of the relevant academic department in which the student believes he/she was not provided with the appropriate accommodations).
+If reasonable accommodations, as determined by ARC, are not implemented in an effective and timely manner, students with disabilities are responsible for contacting the appropriate Departmental Chairperson (of the relevant academic department in which the student believes he/she was not provided with the appropriate accommodations).
 The student should consult with the Departmental Chairperson for assistance in resolving the matter with the relevant professor.
-DRC will work with University personnel and the students to resolve disagreements regarding recommended accommodations.
+ARC will work with university personnel and the students to resolve disagreements regarding recommended accommodations.

-If the dispute cannot be resolved at this level, existing appeals procedures in the respective colleges should be employed.
-Professors who question the legitimacy of an accommodation recommended by DRC shall continue to afford the accommodation to the student while the appeals procedures are implemented.
+If the dispute cannot be resolved at this level, existing appeal procedures in the respective colleges should be employed.
+Professors who question the legitimacy of an accommodation recommended by ARC shall continue to afford the accommodation to the student while the appeals procedures are implemented.

 – The Dean shall take final action on the recommendation within seven (7) days after receipt of the Chair’s recommendation.
-Consultation will be provided by DRC as requested.
+Consultation will be provided by ARC as requested.

-– Within seven (7) calendar days of receipt of the Dean’s findings, the student may appeal to the Vice President for Student Affairs or designee by filing a request for a review of a complaint alleging discrimination on the basis of a disability or failure to provide reasonable accommodations.
+– Within seven (7) calendar days of receipt of the Dean’s findings, the student may appeal to the Chief Student Development and Success Officer or designee by filing a request for a review of a complaint alleging discrimination on the basis of a disability or failure to provide reasonable accommodations.

-– Within seven (7) calendar days of receipt of the students appeal, the Vice President for Student Affairs or designee will render a final decision on the complaint and forwarded such decision simultaneously to the student, the faculty member and the Director of DRC.
+– Within seven (7) calendar days of receipt of the students appeal, the Chief Student Development and Success Officer or designee will render a final decision on the complaint and forwarded such decision simultaneously to the student, the faculty member and the Director of DRC.

-– If the student is unsatisfied with the decision of the Vice President for Student Affairs or designee, the student may appeal the matter to the Section 504 Compliance Coordinator, Human Resource Specialist (Employee Relations) Renae Lee, who is located in Building 38, Room 301-14, (202) 274-5020.
+– If the student is unsatisfied with the decision of the Chief Student Development and Success Officer or designee, the student may appeal the matter to the Associate General Counsel Marko Jankovic, Esq, who is located in Building 39, Room 201, 202.274.5400.